Drevanoorschot/VCLLVM/README.md

 ![logo](https://i.imgur.com/ERcNUPV.png)

+This project was part of the following [Master Thesis](https://essay.utwente.nl/96536/).

 ## Requirements
 - Debian 11 (Most other Linux distros will probably work fine too, but are untested)
 - CMake (>=3.4.3)